 The passed out graduates of the Faculty of Applied Sciences from both the biological and physical sciences backgrounds have proven their caliber as professionals in the fields of planning, socio-economic development (in the international non governmental sectors), scientific research, IT, and even in non-traditional fields such as insurance, marketing and banking.
 This shows that the Faculty of Applied Science not only provides its students with training in their respective academic fields but also nurtures them to develop their interpersonal and management skills so that they can compete (without difficulty) in the job markets.
-At present with the advent of the special degree programmes students have and matching the wide array of module options provided.
+At present with the advent of the special degree programmes students have the additional advantage of further specialization in a selective field (of their choice).
+For example, bio science students have the opportunities to hone and develop their skills as environmental planners and analysts by carefully mixing and matching the wide array of module options provided.